MIRI Medium Resolution Spectroscopy

 MRS exposure time

-Main article: MIRI Detector Readout Overview
+See also: MIRI Detector Readout Overview

 MIRI MRS exposure times are not specified directly.
 Rather, the detectors are read using up-the-ramp sampling tied to specific timing readout patterns.
 Two detector readout patterns are supported for MRS spectroscopy:

-The JWST Exposure Time Calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.
+General guidance is provided for both the expected sensitivity and saturation limits of the MRS; however, the JWST Exposure Time Calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.